Starting from Swift 6, a convenient Swift Testing framework has been introduced for testing code.

 Benefits of using async & await:

-2. Easier error handling – When used with the throw keyword, error handling becomes simpler.
+throw keyword, error handling becomes simpler.